William-gregory/ComplexNetworks/README.md

 ## Cite
 The network methodology used here is based on work by:

 `Fountalis, I., Bracco, A. and Dovrolis, C., 2014.
 Spatio-temporal network analysis for studying climate patterns.
-Climate dynamics, 42(3-4), pp.879-899.`
+Climate dynamics, 42(3-4), pp.879-899.` [Fountalis et al., 2014](https://www.cc.gatech.edu/fac/constantinos.dovrolis/Papers/ilias-climdyn14.pdf),

 however this code was written and implemented for use in the following publication, therefore please cite the article below if you wish to reproduce this code.

 `Gregory, W., Tsamados, M., Stroeve, J. and Sollich, P., 2020.
 Regional September Sea Ice Forecasting with Complex Networks and Gaussian Processes.
-Weather and Forecasting, 35(3), pp.793-806, url: [Gregory et al., 2020](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)`
+Weather and Forecasting, 35(3), pp.793-806.` [Gregory et al., 2020](https://discovery.ucl.ac.uk/id/eprint/10091542/1/Gregory_wafd190107.pdf)`